jeanslack/FFaudiocue/docs/Localization_Guidelines.md

 - Now, you are ready to start your translation.
 When you're done save your work;
 you can always resume your work from where you left off.

-- Before running FFcuesplitter-GUI to test your updated translation, Make sure that [Python3](https://www.python.org/), [wxPython](https://www.wxpython.org/), [PyPubSub](https://pypubsub.readthedocs.io/en/v4.0.3/), [ffcuesplitter](https://pypi.org/project/ffcuesplitter/).
+- Before running FFaudiodplit to test your updated translation, Make sure that [Python3](https://www.python.org/), [wxPython](https://www.wxpython.org/), [PyPubSub](https://pypubsub.readthedocs.io/en/v4.0.3/), [ffcuesplitter](https://pypi.org/project/ffcuesplitter/).
 are installed.